openfin/api-permission-example/README.md

     OpenFinRVM.exe --config=http://localhost:8080/app.json
 3. open devtools to check result of launchExternalProcess and executeJavaScript
 4. try window.open with URls that are listed in whitelist and blacklist

+## License
+The code in this repository is covered by the included license.
+If you run this code, it may call on the OpenFin RVM or OpenFin Runtime, which are subject to OpenFin’s [Developer License](https://openfin.co/developer-agreement/).
+If you have questions, please contact support@openfin.co